Actionable Three-Phase Infeasibility Optimization with Varying Slack Sources: Methodology

-In TPIA, if the network is feasible, the slack sources converge to zero.
+In TPIA, if the network is feasible, the slack sources have values of zero at convergence.
 Otherwise, nonzero slack sources occur and can be used to identify and localize grid infeasibility for planning insight or corrections during operation.
-In this paper, we consider various slack formulations to compare their solution complexity and practical applicability in grid operation and planning.
-All three model formulations provide flexibility to impose upper and lower limits on the slack resources (e.g., constraining a susceptance $B$ per phase $\phase$ by its upper rating: $B^\phase_s\leq\overline{B^\phase_s}$ \cite{shunt_max}).
+To ensure that various TPIA formulations provide meaningful solutions, we introduce operational limits in Section \ref{limit}.
+We consider various slack formulations in order to discuss their practical applicability in grid operation and planning.
+The TPIA formulations with different slack sources are: \I{} with \Isources{}; \Q{} with slack reactive power sources; and \B{} with slack susceptance sources.
+All of these formulations provide flexibility to impose upper and lower limits on the slack sources (e.g., constraining a slack susceptance $B$ per phase $\phase$ by its upper rating: $B^\phase_s\leq\overline{B^\phase_s}$ \cite{shunt_max}).
+Our prior work in \cite{PSCC} covered a version of \I{}, but we reproduce it here for completeness. \squeezeuphalf